joegesualdo/index-of-array-sequence/README.md

 ## Index Of Array Sequence
-> Find the index of array elements in a specific sequence
+> Find index of array sequence

 ## Install
 ```